RCasatta/firma/README.md

 ##### Spending

 * Create the transaction from the Bitcoin core node and export it in PSBT format.
-* Bring PSBT to offline devices, check the transaction, if everything looks correct, sign the PSBT with the `xpriv`.
+* Bring PSBT to offline devices, check the transaction, if everything looks correct, sign the PSBT with the `xprv`.
 * Bring all the PSBT back to the node which can combine and finalize these as complete transaction.

-## TODOs

-Project is at early stage of development, to contribute, have a look at the [issues](https://github.com/RCasatta/firma/issues).

 ## Requirements